Purges in Turkey following the 2016 Turkish coup attempt: 2018

 The purges have gotten attention in the United States due to the Turkish government's attempts to arrest and extradite NBA player Enes Kanter, who is both a Gulenist and an outspoken critic of Erdoğan.
 Kanter did not attend team and league functions held abroad as he feared for his safety if he ever left the United States.

 Turkey detained over 800 social media users and nearly 100 politicians and journalists who opposed the Turkish invasion of the Kurdish-controlled enclave of Afrin.

+In February 2018, the Ministry of National Education revoked the suspension order for Gökhan Açıkkollu, a history teacher who had died in police custody on 5 August 2016 following claims of physical trauma and denial of medical care.
+Media outlets and human rights observers interpreted the decision as a posthumous exoneration, while senior government officials described it as a mandatory administrative step due to his death.
+In November 2022, the United Nations Human Rights Committee ruled in Decision no. 3730/2020 that Turkey had violated Articles 6 (right to life) and 7 (prohibition of torture) of the International Covenant on Civil and Political Rights regarding his death in custody.

+On 26 April 2018, Esma Uludağ, a former Turkish civil servant dismissed via an emergency decree, died of a stroke and cardiac arrest in Athens, Greece, three months after escaping across the Evros River with her three young children.
+Her death drew international attention to the humanitarian situation of purge victims fleeing legal prosecution in Turkey.

 On 8 July 2018, right before Erdogan new presidency with enlarged executive powers and the promised end of the state of emergency, 18,632 public officiers were dismissed by decree.
 Among them, 9,000-plus are police officers, 6,000-plus are members of the Turkish military, and over 1,000 are from judiciary, about 650 are teachers and about 200 academics.
 Three newspapers, one TV channel and 12 associations were also shut down.

 On 25 July 2018, Turkey passed new anti-terrorism bill to replace emergency rule.
 According to the Human Rights Watch, the new law "will allow authorities under the presidency, for the next three years, to dismiss judges and all other public officials arbitrarily.
 It also would allow the authorities to restrict movement within Turkey, ban public assemblies, and allow police to hold some suspects for up to 12 days without charge and repeatedly detain them in the same investigation."
 CHP parliamentary group leader Özgür Özel said that "With this bill, with the measures in this text, the state of emergency will not be extended for three months but for three years.
 They make it look like they are lifting the emergency, but in fact they are continuing it."

 On 14 August 2018, Turkish police arrested another German citizen on terrorism-related charges.
 German authorities said nine German nationals are currently in detention in Turkey for "political reasons."